autonity/docs.autonity.org/node-operators/run-aut/index.md

    - (Optional) `<CONSENSUS_PORT_NUMBER>` specify the network listening port for the consensus channel if the default port "20203" is not to be used.
    - `--piccadilly` specifies that the node will connect to the Piccadilly testnet.
 For other testnets, use the appropriate flag (for example, `--bakerloo`).

-::: {.callout-warning title="Warning!" collapse="false"}
+::: {.callout-note title="Note" collapse="false"}
-You *must* specify the `--autonitykeys` command option.

-If it is *not* specified, then on starting AGC will automatically generate a standard Ethereum `nodekey` file  by default within the `autonity` subfolder of the `--datadir` specified when running the node.
+If the `--autonitykeys` command option is *not* specified, then on starting AGC will automatically generate an `autonitykeys` file  by default within the `autonity` subfolder of the `--datadir` specified when running the node.

-AGC would then use that `nodekey` for the public key component of the enode, *not* your `autonitykeys` file.
+AGC would then use that `autonitykeys` for the public key component of the enode, *not* the `autonitykeys` file you generated.
 :::

 See the [Autonity command-line reference](/reference/cli) for the full set of available flags.